Building FAQs

 It's the law.
-The City of Miami Beach is guided by the Florida Building Code.
+The City of Miami Beach Building Department is guided by the Florida Building Code.
 Section 105.1 states: "Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, or to cause any such work to be done, shall first make application to the building official and obtain the required permit."
 (Exemptions on Section 102.2 of the Building Code).

 A complete set of construction documents including a permit application is required to receive a building permit.